NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 PaddlePaddle is an open source deep learning framework developed by Baidu.
 It aims to enable performant large-scale distributed computation for deep learning.
-The nGraph Compiler stack is integrated with the current version of PaddlePaddle (Fluid v1.4), and respects PaddlePaddle’s design philosophy to minimize switching cost for users.
-To access nGraph from PaddlePaddle, we've added three modules to
+The nGraph Compiler stack's integration to PaddlePaddle respects PaddlePaddle’s design philosophy to minimize switching cost for users.
+To access nGraph from PaddlePaddle, we've added three modules to PaddlePaddle:
-PaddlePaddle:

 * nGraph engine operator (op),
 * nGraph engine, and